 Another Australian Exchange who are so clever, they put a /nz at the end of their domain, do a find and replace of the word “Australia” with “New Zealand” on their website, and stone the crows cobber, we’re “New Zealand’s trusted cryptocurrency exchange”.
 Brilliant!

-This is an exchange geared towards traders of Bitcoin and other Crypto currencies, with similar tools to Bitaroo for executing trades of different kinds, so if that’s your game you may be interested.
+This is an exchange geared towards traders of Bitcoin and other Crypto currencies, with many tools for executing trades of different kinds, so if that’s your game you may be interested.

-Independent Reserve is a “custodial exchange”, which means once you buy Bitcoin there it stays there unless you send it to your own wallet.
-There are a couple of dynamics to understand here, as a Trading Shop IR make fees when you trade, not when you store your Bitcoin in cold storage.
-Their withdrawal fees are quite punitive, NZD20 for fiat withdrawals or 0.0003 BTC for a Bitcoin withdrawal, about NZD11 at time of writing.
+Independent Reserve is a “custodial exchange”, which means once you buy bitcoin there it stays there unless you send it to your own wallet.
+There are a couple of dynamics to understand here, as a Trading Shop they make fees when you trade, not when you store your bitcoin in cold storage.
+Their withdrawal fees are quite punitive, NZD20 for fiat withdrawals or 0.0002 BTC for a Bitcoin withdrawal, over NZD$30 at the time of writing.

 This fee structure encourages you to accumulate your BTC on the exchange and only withdraw when you have a significant amount to warrant the fee, which increases your custody risk.
-For Bitcoiners who want to DCA and withdraw each time, this does not support that.
+This is not supportive of Bitcoiners who want to buy small amounts regularly and withdraw to their own wallet.

 Independent Reserve also charges a NZD$15 deposit fee for any deposit under NZD$5000, so again, not supportive of small regular deposits.